What is 6QRC? (Professional Introduction)

 For Researchers and Reviewers

-*This introduction is NOT the system manual; large‑scale implementation requires the 6QRC Central Schema and System Manual to avoid structural errors.
+This introduction is not the system manual.
+Large‑scale implementation requires the 6QRC Central Schema and System Manual to avoid structural errors.

 A simple five‑step entry point:

-- Annotate a task using the six elements.
+1. Annotate a task using the six elements.

-- Have students ITEMIZE the captured/interpreted information.
+3. Have students ITEMIZE the extracted and interpreted information.

-- Require a visible representation: students ASSEMBLE a diagram, table, or equation.
+4. Require a visible representation: students ASSEMBLE a diagram, table, or equation.

 This gives students a transferable structure for navigating any problem.